kkazala/PowerPlatform-CostEstimates/README.md

 The **Report Period Start** allows you to limit the data processed to a specific subset, such as the last two years.
 Keep in mind that the longer the reporting period, the more time it will take to generate the report.

-If needed, you can correct these parameters by navigating to `Transform data / Edit parameters` in the `Home` tab of the Power Query Editor ribbon.
+If needed, you can correct these parameters by navigating to `Transform data / Edit parameters` in the `Home` tab of the **Power BI Desktop** ribbon.

 ![Edit Parameters](./assets/editParameters.png)